-Consult with Executive Directors concerning risk issues (BIO) Act as a lead support officer for the IGG (BIO) Manage the insurance fund and external insurance contract (BIO) Liaise with external insurers to ensure that future premiums reflect all risk management activities being undertaken (BIO) Administer the designated risk management system for managing and controlling risks (BIO) Monitor and report to the IGG any issues that arise either from strategic risk reviews, overdue risk review reports, non-compliance with guidelines laid out in the risk management framework/approach by employees of the council, reported to them by the operational risk champions (BIM/BIO) Identify any emerging risks and incorporate into the relevant risk registers (BIO) Report to the IGG any further support required (BIO) Operational Risk Champions Create and maintain operational risk registers in conjunction with heads of service.
+Identify and communicate risk management issues to DMT/EMT for dissemination to services and assist in undertaking risk management activity through guidance, training or direct support.
+Promote risk management process throughout the council with both members and officers ensuring the process is embedded, effective and reflects best practice.
+Consult with Executive Directors concerning risk issues Act as a lead support officer for the IGG Manage the insurance fund and external insurance contract Liaise with external insurers to ensure that future premiums reflect all risk management activities being undertaken Administer the designated risk management system for managing and controlling risks Monitor and report to the IGG any issues that arise either from strategic risk reviews, overdue risk review reports, non-compliance with guidelines laid out in the risk management framework/approach by employees of the council, reported to them by the operational risk champions Identify any emerging risks and incorporate into the relevant risk registers Operational Risk Champions Report to the IGG any further support required To assist Heads of Service to maintain operational risk registers.
 Monitor and report to their respective DMTs any high risks and any issues that may arise in respect of overdue actions/overdue reviews and other problems they encounter for them to either deal with or to escalate to the IGG via the strategic risk champion.
 Update the operational risk profiles on the designated risk management system.
-Report to the BIO any further support required.
+Report to the CRIO any further support required.
 Ensure that incidents occurring or near-misses are reported to DMT.
 Employees Manage risks effectively in their jobs.
 Raise any perceived/new risks for their service area with the appropriate line manager/business manager/head of service or risk champion for inclusion in the risk register.
 Report any incidents or near-misses to their risk champion or head of service.